|England . U.K.|

 The London Overground network was launched in November 2007, after the North London Line (Richmond to Stratford), the West London Line (Clapham Junction to Willesden Junction), the Gospel Oak to Barking Line, and the Watford Junction to Euston Line, all previously operated by Silverlink, had been taken over by Transport for London in order to create an S-Bahn/RER-style service by incorporating the upgraded East London Line and establishing an orbital service in the mid-term.

 The East London Line, formerly part of the London Underground network, was closed in December 2007 to allow for its upgrading and extension north to Highbury & Islington (connection with North London Line) and south on existing tracks to West Croydon, Crystal Palace and Clapham Junction.
-Initially, the line will run from Dalston Junction in the north to New Cross, Crystal Palace and West Croydon in the south.
+Initially, the line ran from Dalston Junction in the north to New Cross, Crystal Palace and West Croydon in the south.
 Along the northern stretch, there are four new stations: Shoreditch High Street (replacing the original Shoreditch station, which closed permanently on 9 June 2006), Hoxton, Haggerston, Dalston Junction (adjacent to Silverlink's Dalston Kingsland).
-Later it will continue to Canonbury and Highbury & Islington (2011).
-The southern extension uses existing railway lines shared with other services.
-It is returning into service with new rolling stock in various stages from 2010 to 2012:
+In 2011 it was extended via Canonbury to Highbury & Islington.
+On the southern extension the Overground uses existing railway lines shared with other services.

 2006: Shoreditch Station closed (ELL)

-For suburban rail services a new tunnel (Crossrail line 1) is planned between Liverpool Street and Paddington via Holborn and Bond St. Although preliminary works on this RER type system began in 2002, real construction did not get underway until 2010, with completion now scheduled for 2018.
+- For suburban rail services a new tunnel (Crossrail1, future Elizabeth Line) under construction between Liverpool Street and Paddington via Holborn and Bond St. Although preliminary works on this RER type system began in 2002, real construction did not get underway until 2010, with completion once scheduled for 2018, now delayed until at least 2022.
+In a first step, TfL Rail was introduced between Liverpool Street and Shenfield on 31 May 2015.
+[Project Website]

 Docklands Light Rail Official Site